Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • you have already applied to this closing date for Arts Projects for Individuals and Groups

-• you are applying to the International Engagement opportunities closing Tuesday 19 September 2023 for the same activities
+• you are applying to our International Engagement Fund for the same activities

 • you have an overdue grant report